ink-splatters/audiofingerprint/README.md

 5. run ./build.sh
 6. The program will build and will run with sample data (user id, user tag, license and input file Smells Like a Teen Spirit)
 7. Please run ./build/install/AudioFingerPrint --help for options
+8. To print to stdout, just disable --output parameter.
+KNOWN ISSUE: in case of error software tries to output the error message in json format as well.
+But it seems GNSDK logger has an issue and it works not very well.

-8. To deploy the app outside of build machine please use install folder and ensure you have boost same version installed on your system
+10. To deploy the app outside of build machine please use install folder and ensure you have boost same version installed on your system

 NOTES